debitoor/chai-subset/README.md

 ===========

 > [!IMPORTANT]
-> **Deprecated!** This library and repository are deprecated, as the functionality is not included in chai itself.
+> **Deprecated!** This library and repository are deprecated, as the functionality is now included in chai itself.
 See more [here](https://github.com/chaijs/chai/issues/1616#issuecomment-2111847895).

 "containSubset" object properties matcher for [Chai](http://chaijs.com/) assertion library